Newborn Screening Information for Providers

 - Staff training

 - Result reporting to MDH and primary care

 - Quality assurance

-Newborn Screening Program audiologists are available to assist in developing and revising policies and procedures to fit the needs of individual hospitals.
-For sample policies and procedures or to arrange a site-visit with an audiologist, please contact the Newborn Screening Program.
+Our audiologists are available to assist in developing and revising policies and procedures to fit the needs of individual hospitals.
+For sample policies and procedures or to arrange a site-visit with an audiologist, please contact our program staff.